wtsi-hgi/hgi-vault/doc/dev/VEP001-SoftDelete.md

 #               notified.
 Note that no warning should exceed the
 #               equivalent of 90 days (2160 hours).

-# NOTE These timings are relative to the fidelity in which the batch
+# NOTE These timings are relative to the fidelity at which the batch
 # process is run.
 For example, if it's only run once per week and a
 # warning time of one hour is specified, it's very likely that this
 # warning will never be triggered.